World Rally Championship: World Rally Car 1.6L

 Eligible cars with 1.6L direct injection turbo engines and four-wheel drive built to World Rally Car regulations.
 The power output is limited to around 280 kW.
-The 'WRC+' cars including the Ford Fiesta WRC, Toyota Yaris WRC and the Hyundai i20 Coupe WRC cannot be driven by those who had scored manufacturer points between 2017 and 2021.
+The 'WRC+' cars including the Ford Fiesta WRC, Toyota Yaris WRC and the Hyundai i20 Coupe WRC cannot be driven by those who had scored points for a manufacturer team in the previous 5 seasons.
 Earlier WRC cars since 2011, such as the Volkswagen Polo R WRC are permitted without such restrictions.
 2021 was the final season of this specification at the top of the sport, being replaced by Rally1 in the manufacturer's championship in 2022.